-Drawing from his daily conversations with his peers, Kevin has emerged as a thoughtful, unique voice in the personal finance industry has written for Yahoo!
+Drawing from his daily conversations with his peers, Kevin has emerged as a thoughtful, unique voice in the personal finance industry and has written for Yahoo!
 Finance, Fatherly, and Kiplinger; he currently writes on a monthly basis for Forbes.
 He also regularly serves as a resource for journalists, providing insight to national publications such as the New York Times, Washington Post, Newsweek, Time, CNBC, The Huffington Post, Real Simple, Consumer Reports, and Marketwatch.

 Kevin holds an undergraduate business degree from Georgetown University and an MBA in finance from Georgia Tech.
 Business Insider called Kevin one of the "best financial advisors for Millennials" in the U.S., and Financial Advisor Magazine named him one of 10 "young advisors to watch."
 He is a proud member of the XY Planning Network, Advisor Growth Community, Fee-Only Network, and National Association of Personal Financial Advisors (NAPFA).
 Kevin also is the father of two young kids, who would tell you he excels at making oatmeal, building forts, and singing bedtime songs.